Brighton Backgammon Premier League

 There will be one Promotion spot from each of the lower divisions with one relegation spot.
 If players leave the league more than one promotion will occur

 The winner of each division will receive £25, runner up will receive £10 from entry fees.
 Payouts will be altered if more than 4 players in the lowest division.

 The surplus of entry fees £5 will be saved towards future tournaments / administration.

 The league is non-profit; any small administration fees will be agreed by committee for outgoings such as trophies and other expenditure etc.

-As it is impossible to please everyone all the time we are going to have a second format running concurrently to offer players the chance to play a wider variety of people over a period of 1 year (4 seasons) ending 25th October 2020.
+As it is impossible to please everyone all the time we are going to have a second format running concurrently to offer players the chance to play a wider variety of people over a period of 1 year (4 seasons) ending 25th October each year.

-This will be a single group in the first year but has now been split into two groups open to anyone involved in the main league divisions plus those that just want to play as many players as possible.
+This started off as a single group in the first year but has now been split into two groups open to anyone involved in the main league divisions plus those that just want to play as many players as possible.

-It is not a requirement to be in both formats however this additional format will only be for those that join it before the end of September 2019.
+It is not a requirement to be in both formats however this additional format will only be for those that join it before the end of September each year.

-There will be an additional entry of £10 for the year into a prize pool which will be split 50%, 25%, 15% and 10% to the top 4 places.
+There will be an additional entry of £10 for the year into a prize pool which will be split 55%, 30%, 15% to the top 3 places.
 Any draws will be sorted by tie break rules below.

 A trophy maybe awarded.